There are 2 unemployment indicators in Jersey:

 In March 2011 the ILO unemployment rate was 4.7%, as measured by the 2011 Jersey census.
 This figure corresponded to 2,569 people being unemployed at that time.

-At the time of the 2011 census there were 1,310 people registered with the Social Security Department as ASW.
+At the time of the 2011 census there were 1,310 people who were unemployed and registered with the Social Security Department as ASW.
 This indicates that around half (48%) of unemployed people recorded by the census were not registered as ASW.